Kunal-Devloper/Normal-Website/README.md

 # Normal-Website
-This IS Just A Normal Website
+This Is Just A Normal Website